EliCDavis/stardew-valley-farming/README.md

 If a region is every left wholy empty then it can be shown that it can always be optimized.
 For example if a configuration contains a 3x3 region that is always empty, then we can always improve it by placing a crop in the center

 ```
-x x x    should can be improved to    x x x
+x x x   can be improved to    x x x
-x x x  ============================>  x c x
+x x x  ====================>  x c x
 x x x                         x x x

 ```

 I am making the assumption that this also applied to a 2x2 grid, but I can't prove it in my mind.
 However I have not seen a solution yet that ever contains a empty 2x2 grid in it.
-So I check to see if a grid every contains an empty 2x2 with no crops, and if it does then I prune it.
+So I check to see if a grid ever contains an empty 2x2 with no crops, and if it does then I prune it.
 Doing this reduced the 7x7 grid by 8 minutes (12 minutes to 4 minutes).
 But is far from what's needed if I want to start evaluating 8x8 grids.

 ```
 Search took 4m43.4358307s with 8 workers; chunking 5000